DavidAnson/vscode-markdownlint/README.md

 Configuration changes saved to any location take effect immediately.
 Files referenced via `extends` are not monitored for changes.
 Inherited configuration can be explicitly disabled (or re-enabled) in any configuration file.

 When a workspace is open, running the `markdownlint.openConfigFile` command (from the Command Palette or by binding it to a keyboard shortcut) will open an editor for the `.markdownlint.{jsonc,json,yaml,yml,js}` configuration file in the root of the workspace.
-If none of these files exist, a new `.markdownlint.json` will be opened in the editor in the "pending save" state.
+If none of these files exist, a new `.markdownlint.json` containing the default rule configuration will be opened in the editor in the "pending save" state.

 ### markdownlint.focusMode